aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 <!-- {% include image.html file="mcm_ekskarmada_images/karmada_ref_architecture1a.jpg" alt="Karmada cluster architecture" %} -->
 <img src="ref_arch_figure1.png" width=80%>
 <br/>
-Figure 1: Multi-cluster application management with Amazon EKS and Karmada on AWS - Karmada control plane and managed clusters provisioning
+<i>Figure 1: Multi-cluster application management with Amazon EKS and Karmada on AWS - Karmada control plane and managed clusters provisioning</i>
 </div>
 <br/>
 1. User interacts with the Karmada API server (part of Karmada Control Plane) using the `kubectl` utility with the Karmada plugin and a Network Load Balancer as the endpoint.<br/>